chunmeng/wordcount/README.md

-# Assignment: Word Frequency
+# Instruction

+## About the App
 A sample app for word freq count given an ascii text file

-# Reference/Credits
+## Reference/Credits
 Here are some open source works referenced when creating this project.

 - https://gitlab.kitware.com/cmake/community/wikis/doc/ctest/Testing-With-CTest
 - https://github.com/Crascit/DownloadProject

-And of course the ever so helpful stackoverflow's contributors/commenters.
+And of course the ever so helpful stackoverflow's contributors.

-# Required packages
+## Required packages
 The build host is assumed Ubuntu 16.04. the following packages are required.
 * build-essential - this contains all libraries and toolchain needed to build the project
 * cmake - the project use cmake to create cross-platform makefile/project configuration file